Video Production-Tripod Substitutes

 Tripod substitutes to the rescue.

 It’s amazing what objects can function as a tripod in a pinch.
-Counter tops of all kinds.
-Stack of books.
-A laundry hamper.
-Trees, rocks, banisters.

 I’ve used every one of those.
 My all-time favorite is my own lap.
 I carry that everywhere!
 I sit down cross-legged, all hunched over, hugging my camera, and prop it up on my feet and ankles.
 This gives you a cool low-angle bug’s-eye view-of-the-world shot.
 Flexible ankles give you as good of control as a medium-quality fluid head tripod.
-Of course the older I got, the quality of my ankle-pod more resembled a $25 tripod from Wal Mart, but hey, what the heck.
+Of course the older I got, the quality of my ankle-pod more resembled a $25 tripod from Walmart, but hey, what the heck.

 Not only is the practice of using tripod substitutes efficient and functional, it also gives a naturally artistic quality to your videoography.
 Because the best shots are often ones coming from an odd perspective that people do not normally see.
-Those out-of-the-way perspectives usually are not large enough to accommodate a tripod either, so a pile of rocks might be your only option.
+Those out-of-the-way perspectives are usually not large enough to accommodate a tripod either, so a pile of rocks might be your only option.

 So the next time you are shooting video and a tripod is not feasible, look around for something to use as a tripod substitute.
+Keep your lens on a wide angle setting, as that will automatically appear less shaky due to the inherent properties of photographic lenses.

 Thanks for visiting Video Production Tips!